 After centuries of editing and simplification, however, the story of St. John and Drusiana evolved drastically.
-When it was collected in The Golden Legend by Jacobus de Voragine (1275), the event had been reduced to a short and abrupt shell of its original form.
-Fair warning: the story may be triggering to people with feminist, or women’s advocate, inclinations.
-As told in The Golden Legend, the story of St. John and Drusiana is quite awkward.
+When it was collected in The Golden Legend by Jacobus de Voragine (c.
+1275), the event had been reduced to a short and abrupt shell of its original form.
+Fair warning: the story of St. John and Drusiana is quite awkward.

 After his exile ended, John the Evangelist traveled back to Ephesus, where the friends of Drusiana told the saint of the woman’s death.
 With the Ephesians in tow, the saint went to where Drusiana’s body lay.
 As a powerful miracle-worker, St. John had no trouble resurrecting Drusiana from the dead, but he had an immediate task for the newly resurrected woman—he wanted her to prepare a meal.
-In The Golden Legend, St. John brought Drusiana back from the dead, saying, “Drusiana arise, and go into thy house, and make ready for me some refection” (Jacobus de Voragine, 1275).
+In The Golden Legend, St. John brought Drusiana back from the dead, saying, “Drusiana arise, and go into thy house, and make ready for me some refection” (Jacobus de Voragine, Golden Legend, Volume 2, chapter 19).
 In The Book of the City of Ladies, the French writer, Christine De Pizan (1364-1430), summarized St. John’s statement even better; “Rise up Drusiana!
 Go home and get my food ready for me!”
+(Part 3, Chapter 18).

 Written by C. Keith Hansley